Custom Deleters and Intrusive Reference Counting

 Summary

-Custom deleters enable smart pointers to break through the limitation of "only managing new/delete," adapting to any type of resource release method.
-The three deleter forms — function pointers, lambdas, and function objects — each have their pros and cons: function objects can achieve zero overhead through EBO, making them the top choice for performance-sensitive scenarios; lambdas are convenient to write, but you must be mindful of the size increase caused by captures; function pointers are the most intuitive but double the size of unique_ptr.
+Custom deleters allow smart pointers to break the limitation of "only managing new/delete," capable of adapting to any type of resource release method.
+The three deleter forms—function pointers, lambdas, and function objects—each have pros and cons: function objects can achieve zero overhead through EBO and are the first choice for performance-sensitive scenarios; lambdas are convenient to write but watch out for size increases due to captures; function pointers are the most intuitive but double the size of std::unique_ptr.

-Intrusive reference counting is an effective alternative to shared_ptr in performance-sensitive and memory-constrained scenarios.
-By embedding the reference count inside the object, it eliminates the heap allocation of the control block and the extra indirection.
-The trade-off is that you need to modify the object type (intrusiveness), but in performance-sensitive fields like embedded systems and game engines, this trade-off is usually worth it.
+Intrusive reference counting is an effective alternative to std::shared_ptr in performance and memory-constrained scenarios.
+By embedding the reference count inside the object, it eliminates the heap allocation of the control block and extra indirect access.
+The cost is modifying the object type (intrusiveness), but in performance-sensitive fields like embedded systems and game engines, this trade-off is usually worth it.

-In the next article, we will discuss scope_guard — a more general RAII variant that can manage not only resources but also any operation that needs to execute when a scope exits.
+In the next article, we will discuss scope_guard—a more general RAII variant that can manage not only resources but also any operation that needs to be executed when exiting a scope.

 Reference Resources